annuk123/DSA-with-JavaScript/README.md

-**Javascript Bootcamp
+## Javascript Bootcamp
--we'll cover all the concept of JavaScript and build some awesome projects
+- we'll cover all the concept of JavaScript and build some awesome projects

 ## Introduction
 JavaScript is a high-level, dynamic, and interpreted programming language that is a core technology of the World Wide Web, alongside HTML and CSS.
 This repository covers the basics of JavaScript to get you up and running quickly.